rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ### Subtyping

-Structural types are great but each JS object structure ends up being its own type.
+Structural types are great but each unique JS object structure ends up being its own type.
 That's a lot of types.
 Sometimes you want to define functions that work across types.
 This is where subtyping comes in.

 Structural type is a subtype (i.e. extends) another type if it is more specific.